tildearrow/kwin-lowlatency/unredirect.md

   - if not then quit.
 12. has the user forced unredirecting non-opaque windows OR the window is not transparent AND its contents cover the entire window?
   - if not then quit.
+13. is the allow unredirect rule for that window set and is it set to force no?
+  - if so then quit.
-13. we have something to unredirect!
+14. we have something to unredirect!
-14. has the user turned unredirection or direct scanout on?
+15. has the user turned unredirection or direct scanout on?
   - if not then quit.
-15. is an effect active and preventing unredirection?
+16. is an effect active and preventing unredirection?
   - if so then quit.
-16. unredirect the window.
+17. unredirect the window.
 ```